ImSimpy/Black-Ops-6-Codenames/Multiplayer/Weapons/Melees.md

 > [!NOTE]
-> Melees will be one whole model no need to merge anything
+> Melees will be one whole model so no need to merge anything